tecolicom/App-ansifold/README.md

     $ ansifold -x4w-1

-If the command is executed with the name `ansiexpand`, it works the same as if the **--expand** option were given.
+If the command is executed with the name `ansiexpand`, it works as if the **--expand** option were given, and set default folding width to
+\-1.
+[App::ansiexpand](https://metacpan.org/pod/App%3A%3Aansiexpand) is a bit more sophisticated and we recommend using that one rather.

 ## **--tabhead**, **--tabspace**